Call Now Request FREE consultation - 1866-758-4529

 Stay Alert and Minimize Distractions

 The dynamic nature of I-45’s traffic and conditions demands undivided attention.
-Drivers are advised to minimize in-vehicle distractions and stay vigilant, particularly in areas known for high accident rates or under construction.
+Drivers are advised to minimize in-vehicle distractions and remain vigilant, particularly in areas known for high accident rates or those undergoing construction.
 Allowing a safe distance between vehicles is vital to safety.

 Adjust for Weather Conditions